brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 - `cycle(R)` produces an infinite ranges that, well, cycles through `R` repeatedly.
 - `scan(R, F, V)` is the lazy view version of `std::inclusive_scan`, except not having a defaulted binary operation.
 - `intersperse(V)` produces a new range alternating selecting elements from the source range and the value `V`
 - `join_with(V)`.
 C++20 has a version of `join` that does not take a delimiter, but we really do need a version that provides one as well.
 The issue with taking a delimiter is that there is an ambiguity with what ` r | views::join(v)` means, if `v` happens to itself be a joinable range. range-v3 assumes that if `v` is a joinable range that `views::join(v)` joins it without a delimiter.
 We think this ship has sailed in C++20, and it would be better to introduce `join_with` that requires a delimiter.
+See [@P2441R0].
 - `partial_sum(R)` is equivalent to `scan(R, std::plus<>())`.
 - `split_when(P)` is a more complicated version of `split` that rather than taking a value or a range, instead takes a predicate that could also return an iterator.
 - `sample(N)` yields a random sample of the given length.